-The Pre-Lab (PL) grade consists of your Pre-Lab Assignments which are found in the lab manual for each experiment and are graded on a 5 point scale.
-See schedule for due dates.
+The Pre-Lab (PL) grade consists of your Pre-Lab Assignments which are found in the lab manual for each experiment and are graded on a 5-point scale.
+See the schedule (p.8) for due dates.
 Upload a PDF scan of your pre-lab to the Assignments section of Canvas by 8:00am on the day of your lab session.
 Anyone who has not submitted a pre-lab may not do the lab that day.

-- Lab Notebook/Summaries (NB) are the notes you take during lab and your answers to the post-lab questions from the lab manual, and will be graded on a 10 point scale.
+- Lab Notebook/Summaries (NB) are the notes you take during lab and your answers to the post-lab questions from the lab manual, and will be graded on a 10-point scale.
 Upload a PDF scan of the duplicate pages from your notebook to the Assignments section of Canvas.
 Your score on the online Spectroscopy Module Quiz will also count as a notebook grade.
-See the schedule for specific due dates. - Various assessments that demonstrate your understanding of the course material are dispersed throughout the semester - see the schedule for specific dates.
+See the schedule for specific due dates. - Various assessments that demonstrate your understanding of the course material are dispersed throughout the semester see the schedule for specific dates.
 An online Safety/Policy Quiz will be available on Canvas under the Quizzes tab.
 The Lab Practical will assess your ability to determine a melting point range for an unknown compound accurately and your ability to carry out a synthesis and recrystallization using a procedure that was performed earlier in the semester.
 More details will be given as the practical date approaches.
 Four periodic Knowledge Checks to gauge understanding will be given in Canvas.
-The Lab Exam will held in-person, on campus during an evening assembly exam slot and will evaluate your cumulative knowledge of the concepts/techniques covered in the lab.
-Note: The online safety quiz must be completed on the Canvas site by 11:00pm on Friday, May 24. - The Organic Teaching Laboratory is a hands-on learning environment.
+The Lab Exam will be held in-person, on campus during an evening assembly exam slot and will evaluate Lab Exam will be administered via Canvas using LockDown Browser.
+If you do not own a portable device (laptop or tablet) that supports LockDown Browser, you will need to contact your instructor when the official exam location announcement is sent out through Canvas.
+Students that are identified as taking the exam in a non-proctored location will be reported to the office of Student Conduct and Conflict Resolution.

+\\\Note: The online safety quiz must be completed on the Canvas site by 11:00pm on Friday, May 23.\\\

+The Organic Teaching Laboratory is a hands-on learning environment.
 You are expected to be on time for lab and ready to complete the experiment scheduled for that session.
 A portion of your grade will come from successful Experiment Completion.
-Time is built into the schedule to allow for an occasional absence.
+Time is built into the schedule to allow for an unforeseen absence.